brimoran/RDataViz/1 General R Tips.md

 ## Loading data

-The examples given here use R's in-built datasets to ensure reproducibility.
+The examples given here either provide dummy data within the R script or use R's in-built datasets to ensure reproducibility.

 Each example loads a dataset as data frame  "data".
 For example: